ibm-cloud-docs/transit-gateway/about.md

 {{site.data.keyword.tg_full_notm}} also supports using Generic Routing Encapsulation (GRE) tunnels to connect endpoints.
 The GRE tunnel connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources in unique use cases.

 ### Direct Link (2.0) connectivity
-{: #directlink }
+{: #directlink}

 {{site.data.keyword.tg_full_notm}} supports Direct Link connections.
 Connecting Direct Link to your {{site.data.keyword.tg_full_notm}} on-premises network grants access to all networks connected on the transit gateway.
-Similarily all other connections on the transit gateway will have access to your on-premises network.
+Similarly, all other connections on the transit gateway will have access to your network.
 As with other network connections to the {{site.data.keyword.tg_full_notm}}, special consideration must be taken to avoid IP overlap issues.
-Refer to [this section](/docs/transit-gateway?topic=transit-gateway-troubleshooting#overlapping-vpc-prefixes-and-classic-subnets) for more information.
+For more information, see [Dealing with overlapping VPC prefixes and classic infrastructure subnets](/docs/transit-gateway?topic=transit-gateway-troubleshooting#overlapping-vpc-prefixes-and-classic-subnets).

+### {{site.data.keyword.powerSys_notm}} connectivity (IBM Internal Use Only)
+{: #powervs}

+{{site.data.keyword.tg_full_notm}} supports {{site.data.keyword.powerSys_notm}} connections.
+Connecting a {{site.data.keyword.powerSys_notm}} instance to your {{site.data.keyword.tg_full_notm}} network grants access to all networks connected on the transit gateway.
+Similarly, all other connections on the transit gateway will have access to your network.
+As with other network connections to the {{site.data.keyword.tg_full_notm}}, special consideration must be taken to avoid IP overlap issues.
+For more information, see [Dealing with overlapping VPC prefixes and classic infrastructure subnets](/docs/transit-gateway?topic=transit-gateway-troubleshooting#overlapping-vpc-prefixes-and-classic-subnets).

 ## Interconnectivity patterns
 {: #patterns}